-I worry that Spencer's analysis is not as clear and convincing as it should be given the ethical and epistemic risks involved in BRR.
+Spencer's analysis is not convincing, especially when we consider the epistemic and ethical risks involved in BRR.
 As discussed in previous sections, Spencer characterizes the epistemic utility of race and racial groups as their capacity to ground generalizations in population genetics.
 Nevertheless, Spencer fails to consider how other levels of grouping can better explain the same phenomena accounted for by race and racial groups (Kalewold 2024).
 Moreover, Spencer's actual example of epistemic utility is extremely modest in at least two ways.
 First, racial terms (terms for human continental populations) figure in hypotheses about the very reference of those terms (2019a).
-Most if not all terms in science are useful in this way, particularly in the context of exploratory research.
-Hence, it is unclear how distinctively useful is the reference to race and racial groups.
-He does not provide further examples.
-12 Second, Spencer treats population genetics as a research program, but his focus is only on the set of studies conducted by Rosenberg and colleagues.
+Most, if not all, terms in science are useful in this way, particularly in the context of exploratory research.
+Hence, it is unclear to what extent reference to race and racial groups is distinctively useful.
+Spencer does not provide further examples.
+16 Second, Spencer treats population genetics as a research program, but his focus is only on the set of studies conducted by Rosenberg and colleagues.
+One way to mitigate epistemic risks would be to broaden the scope, looking for other studies that might indicate the epistemic utility of race and racial groups.
+However, Spencer does not offer us this analysis.
 It is an open debate whether the reference to race and racial groups matters outside the specific research agenda of Rosenberg and colleagues.
-Furthermore, this research agenda has been heavily criticized in several ways (Section 2).
-At this point, one might argue that race and racial groups matter in other domains, such as racebased medicine (Hardimon 2017; Spencer 2018a).
-To offer a detailed discussion of this area would drastically influence the scope of the paper.
-Instead, I limit my discussion to raising the problem of co-reference.
-Racial terms might be present in population genetics, medicine, and other areas of science.
-Reference to race and racial groups might help Rosenberg and colleagues to study genetic clusters, while also helping clinicians offer fast diagnoses to their patients.
-One might be tempted to say that the same biological kinds (race and each racial group) are useful in different ways and contexts, but this temptation might result in a mistake.
-Only if the kind (e.g., "Asian") has the same reference across research contexts can one lump together the benefits of this kind.
-Co-reference is necessary if the uses of that same term are supposed to capture the same "real" kind.
-The problem is that this co-reference is yet to be proven.
-Again, the conclusion is that, given the epistemic risk involved in his defense of BRR, one should carefully examine the epistemic utility of racial categories.
-This utility seems even more modest and less clear than Spencer himself admits.

-12 Furthermore, as described by Winsberg (2022), Spencer's examples show that the dividing humans into continental populations is an useful activity, but it does not show that any particular group (e.g., Asian) is itself useful.
+16 Furthermore, as described by Winsberg (2022), Spencer's examples show that the dividing humans into continental populations is an useful activity, but it does not show that any particular group (e.g., Asian) is itself useful.
 Hence, the reality of populations described by particular categories is unclear.